Altinn/altinn-studio-docs/content/events/_index.en.md

  - /altinn-events/
 ---

+{{% notice warning  %}}
+This section of the documentation is a work in progress.
+Be adviced there might be  missing or partial documentation related to some sections.
+{{% /notice %}}

 ## Design goals

 Altinn Events was developed to make it easier for digital service developers to deliver dynamic and